MiddleSand/Comprehensive-Minecraft-Server-Guide/README.md

 First-time server owner?
 Check [this series of files](Basics/Basics_Planning.md) for an in-depth walkthrough of starting a server from start to launch day.

-You may use the search function to find specific pieces of information.
-The title of all sections can be found in the SECTIONS section.
+You may use the search function to find specific sections.
+The registry of all sections is found below, in **Sections**.

 Looking to contribute?
 Check [here!](Contributing.md) :D